Kampung Buah Pala

 Kampung Buah Pala (nicknamed High Chaparral) was a small village in Penang, Malaysia inhabited mostly by Indians at Gelugor.
 The 200-year-old village was controversially demolished in 2009 under the government of Lim Guan Eng.

 History

-The land on which the village stands was formally part of the Brown estate, which was closed in 1956 when the land was transferred to the state government.
+The land on which the village stood was formally part of the Brown estate, which was closed in 1956 when the land was transferred to the state government.
 The primarily-Indian-origin inhabitants of the land, who were labourers on the Brown estate, were granted a Temporary Occupation Licence (TOL) paying an annual rent on the land.
 The inhabitants herded cattle on the land, which progressively became more and more hemmed in by urban development around it.